All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Vomiting

 Vomiting occurred in 22% of oral Wegovy patients versus 5% on placebo.
 While uncomfortable, it was rarely severe enough to cause dehydration or require emergency care.
 The most important thing is to continue taking the medication as prescribed unless your provider advises otherwise.
-A single episode of vomiting does not mean the dose was not absorbed.
+A single episode of vomiting doesn't mean the dose was not absorbed.

 Constipation